 Lateral Thinking Review

 Lateral Thinking explores numerous ways to optimize your thinking models and integrate creativity, alternation, and innovation into your problem-solving approach.
 Reading this book will teach you how to become a free thinker and rely on more than just vertical thinking in your life.
-The advice from this book is quite practical, as it presents techniques and habits that one can start implementing right away and see results.
+It is full of techniques and habits one can start implementing right away to see results.

 Who would I recommend the Lateral Thinking summary to?

-The 30-year-old leader who wants to increase their team’s performance and find new solutions for their problems, the 40-year-old person bored of the mundane who wants to become more creative in their thinking and find exciting opportunities, or the 20-year-old student who wants to learn how to rely on more than just the vertical thinking models he is being taught at their university.
+The 30-year-old leader who wants to increase their team’s performance and find new solutions for their problems, the 40-year-old person bored of the mundane, and anyone who wants to rely on more than just the one way of thinking they were taught at school.